 Macaroni & cheese

-We cannot accept opened/used or repackaged food or undated or expired food.
+We cannot accept opened/used or repackaged food, undated or expired food, or warped/damaged items of any kind.
 (The Regional Food Bank is quite strict about what pantries can accept for our safety and our clients.)

 Direct food purchases for the pantry--brought from the grocery stores directly to the church--are safer than taking the items into homes and then donating them.